tahsinhasem/orbital_poc/README.md

 # Proof of concept (POC) - Orbital

-This is a repo for the code for the Tiktok Orbital 2023 POC.
+This is a repository for the Tiktok Orbital 2023 POC.

 ## About